- Blog >

-In an age where we’re always connected, being aware of network security is more critical than ever.
-With the convenience of public Wi-Fi at every coffee shop, library, and airport, it’s easy to forget the potential dangers lurking behind these connections.
+In an age where we’re constantly connected, awareness of network security is more important than ever.
+With public Wi-Fi available in nearly every coffee shop, library, hotel, and airport, it’s easy to overlook the potential dangers hiding behind these convenient connections.

-This Mysterium VPN blog post dives deep into the world of secured and unsecured networks, the risks of using public Wi-Fi, and some practical ways to keep your data safe.
+In this Mysterium VPN blog post, we’ll explore the differences between secured and unsecured networks, the real risks of using public Wi-Fi, and practical steps you can take to keep your data safe.

 What is an Unsecured Network?